 These contribution levels are set nationally by the CLG, and are subject to triennial revaluations by the Government Actuary's Department.
-One ill health retirement was recognised during 2015/16, and five in 2014/15.
+Three ill health retirements were recognised during 2016/17, and one in 2015/16.

 Benefits Paid

 Pensions are paid to retired officers, their survivors and others who are eligible for benefits under new and existing pension schemes.